 ..behind which is a town called Baiona.

-It have a beautiful riviera, so we stopped for a breakfast.
+It has beautiful riviera, so we stopped for breakfast.

-After a tremendous coffee and croissant, we crossed the Miñor river by a neat bridge from the thirteenth century, and a few small villages later..
+After a tremendously good coffee and croissant, we crossed the Miñor river by a neat bridge from the thirteenth century.
+A few small villages later..

 ..we got into endless woods of eucalyptus trees.

 They lasted pretty much all the way to Vigo, the most populous municipality of Galicia.
 There we ended in some restaurant where they served us tons of some odd seafood, and we called it a day.
-It was a long one, thus I was confident that I'll pass out immediately.
-Bs, probably due all the octopus weirdness I ate, I got only some 3 hours of sleep.
+It was a long one; thus, I was confident that I'll pass out immediately.
+Bs, probably due to all the octopus weirdness I ate, I got only some 3 hours of sleep.
 At least I had time to chuck down some notes for this.

 and a view on the Toralla island.

-As you walk through, you can take a look into the large shops where people working on marine related stuff like screw-propellers etc.
+As you walk through, you can take a look into the large shops where people work on marine-related stuff like screw-propellers etc.

 Having a peek under the hood of the local industries, I like that a lot.

-Then we reached the city center, with the Castelo do Castro.
-It is a hill topped with a fortress, in which is a nice public garden with great views.
+After passing the shipyards, we reached the city centre and the Castelo do Castro.
+It is a hill topped with a fortress, in which is a lovely public garden with great views.
 Such a nice space to have in a city; moreover, it is accessible free of charge.

 Then we went to check out local cathedrals.
-"A large city like this," I was thinking, “will surely have some cool churches."
-The truth, we don't really know.
-Literally all of them were closed.
+"A large city like this," I was thinking, "will surely have some cool churches."
+The truth, we don't know.
+Literally, all of them were closed.

 But that's fine, as they also have a museum of modern art, which was open.
-So we went for an ice cream and to check out some artworks.
-Pilgrimage is hard, let me tell you.
+So we went for ice cream and to check out some artworks.
+Pilgrimage is hard; let me tell you.

 The evening sky was overcast, which added an atmospheric touch to the residential areas further east.
 Grey sky, grey facades, grey roads.

-Some details looked like an piece of art itself:
+Some details looked like a piece of art itself:

 We found a place to spend the night, with a good view from the porch: